SimonHansul/EcotoxModelFitting.jl/docs/src/index.md

 The `data_weights` and `observation_weight`s will be normalized individually during construction of the `PMCBackend` object. <br>
 Changing either one on an existing `PMCBackend` instance requires to re-call `generate_loss_function`.

-### Compatability with other modelling software

-Some modelling tools, particularly those developed in MATLAB, assume a column-oriented format. <br>
-To begin with, this makes the format assumed by `EcotoxModelFitting.jl` incompatible with that of some other tools. <br>
-I nevertheless believe that it is a good idea to store data following tidy data principles, even if you end up using a software tool which requires a column-oriented format. <br>
-There are multiple reasons for this, but my main reason is that, if your data is in tidy format to begin with, it is relatively easy to bring it into any reasonable format using [reshaping operations](https://dataframes.juliadata.org/stable/man/reshaping_and_pivoting/). <br>
-In my experience, performing the inverse transformation is much more cumbersome and, most importantly, requires more manual data manipulation.
-This is time-consuming, error-prone and not reproducible.